LazyOnPascal/OnionLachat/README.md

+```
 There are a lot of bugs, the development continues.
-Already available:
-```
-- Connection via onion network of two or more users with end-to-end encryption.
-- Forward text messages.
-- Saving information to disk in encrypted form
+To run on linux, you will need the qt5pas and tor package.
 ```

 Mail LazyOnPascal@proton.me